Analytic 3D vector non-uniform Fourier crystal optics in arbitrary $\bar{\bar{\varepsilon}}$ dielectric: Discussion

 \section{Discussion}

-In arbitrary $\bar{\bar{\varepsilon}}^{\;\!\prime\omega}_{\mathrm{r}}$, namely biaxial-chiral-absorbing dielectrics, complex eigenmodes and their anisotropic diffraction behaviors form the fundamental basis of all advanced studies involving the interaction between light and matter.
-Of all the models created in an attempt to address this issue, the ultimate plane wave solution in the form of matrix exponential $\mathbbm{e}^{\mathbbm{i} \bar{\bar{a}}^{\;\!\omega} z}$ after Jordan decomposition is regarded as the most likely key to deciphering the internal structure of singularities with second-order or higher degeneracy.
-Yet, the numerical implementation of this approach is unstable and incapable of managing thicker non-Hermitian materials.
+In arbitrary $\bar{\bar{\varepsilon}}^{\;\!\prime\omega}_{\mathrm{r}}$, namely birefringent-chiral-dichroic dielectrics, complex eigenmodes and their anisotropic diffraction behaviors form the fundamental basis of all advanced studies involving the interaction between light and matter.
+Of all the CO models created to address this issue, the ultimate plane wave solution in the form of matrix exponential $\mathbbm{e}^{\mathbbm{i} \bar{\bar{k}}^{\;\!\omega}_\mathrm{z} z}$ after Jordan decomposition is regarded as the most likely key to deciphering the internal structure of singularities(EPs) with second-order or higher degeneracy (see Supplementary Note 1).
+Yet, the batch numerical implementation of this approach is unstable and incapable of managing thicker non-Hermitian materials.